 Please click on images for enlarged view

-3. Bayeux capitalism: advertising, economics & psychology 2015 presents and extends specific influences that Bernays created on behalf of governments and corporations presented by Adam Curtis in the BBC series The Century of the Self.
+4. Halley’s sky news: advertising, economics & psychology (2015) presents and extends specific influences that Bernays created on behalf of governments and corporations presented by Adam Curtis in the BBC series The Century of the Self.
 Bernays invented public relations in America by applying his Uncle Sigmund Freud’s ideas for mass control.
 Text strip detail here.

 Spain: The history of the anarchist collective in Spain reveals that the experiments in workers’ self-management (syndicalism), both urban and rural, involved over 300 interdependent bartering systems operating that lasted 18 months, in 1936-37, until their ‘allies’ the socialists and Stalinists came with armed forces and repressed it and installed a dictatorship.
 The Anarchist Collectives: Workers’ Self-management in the Spanish Revolution 1936-1939, Sam Dolgoff